DeepLeau/space_invaders/README.md

 ![Space Invaders PyGames 2D](https://github.com/DeepLeau/space_invaders/blob/main/assets/space_invaders.png)

-# Space Shooter ECS
+# Space Invaders ECS

-Welcome to the **Space Shooter ECS** project!
+Welcome to the **Space Invaders ECS** project!
 This is a 2D space shooter game built using the **Entity-Component-System (ECS)** architecture in Python with Pygame.
 The game showcases a modular design approach, inspired by ECS principles, ensuring better separation of concerns and easier scalability.

 ## Features